 In my experience, the moment remote coworkers get their swag is a big deal; getting to work for a company that is exciting, cutting edge, and has cool swag is part of what likely convinced them to join your company instead of something locally.

 Bonus points to send the right sizes for their husbands, wives and kids.
-There’s a good chance the family will wear them and next thing you know your swag is on their Facebook and Instagram showing off your awesome company.
+There’s a good chance the family will wear them and next thing you know your swag is on their Facebook and Instagram showing off your awesome company (like above).

 10) Get together face to face at least once a year.

 Nothing beats getting everyone together face to face.
 You’ll always get at least a few, “wow, you look different than you did on video” and other funny reactions.
 More importantly though, you’ll build more rapport in a few days of team work in person than months of remote efforts.

 KISSmetrics did a summit once a year when I was there, and many fully-remote companies like Buffer actually travel as a team to exotic places like South Africa.

 These gatherings may be pricey at times, but the ROI is very high.
 The energy from these gatherings is always high and provides a unique opportunity to have big discussions around culture, vision, and the company or team’s future that would be difficult to do with people spread around the world.

 Want help managing your remote employees effectively?
 Then sign up for a free trial of Lighthouse.